International judges

 Appying a new trick out of other trick

-If the opponent tries to escape from fighting for the
+If the opponent tries to escape from fighting for the second time

 Strike with straight hand (must touch face)